su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Turbulent_Bend/Inc_Turbulent_Bend.md

 ## Part 2 : restart with an inlet profile

 In the experiment, the pipe bend was preceded by a very long straight pipe section with a length of 100D, ensuring that the turbulent flow is fully developed by the time it arrives at the pipe bend.
 In our simulations, we have only a straight section with a total length of 5D and constant inlet properties.
 We will now restart the simulation with an inlet profile that we extract from a slice of the pipe.
 It is a planar slice with the normal in the Z-direction, located at Z=2.5D from the inlet.
 Because in a multiblock mesh, nodes are duplicated on the boundary, so we first perform an *Extract Block* and select only the interior nodes.
 We then apply the slice on this extracted block.
 To keep the original quadrilateral cells, we de-select the option *triangulate slice*.
 Also make sure that the option *Merge duplicated points in the slice* is selected.
 In the information tab, you should see that the number points is 618, and we will check later that this corresponds with the number of nodes that SU2 expects in the inlet boundary file.
 Now save the slice data, making sure that only the slice is selected in the Pipeline Browser.
 Choose the .csv file format, and choose as _Arrays To Write_ only the variables *Omega*, *Pressure*, *Velocity* and *Turb_Kin_Energy*.
 The point coordinates are automatically saved.
 Also choose scientific notation with precision "6" to make sure that you have enough digits for the accurate interpolation of the inlet profile.
-A simple pvpython script is provided in the tutorials folder.
+A simple pvpython script is provided in the tutorials folder here: [paraview_extract_slice_data.py](https://github.com/su2code/Tutorials/tree/master/incompressible_flow/Inc_Turbulent_Bend_Wallfunctions/paraview_extract_slice_data.py).
 This is a python script that you can run with paraview's pvpython command and it will generate an inlet.csv file for you :

 ```
 $ pvpython paraview_extract_slice_data.py